yashtajne/candie/README.md

 └── candie-proj.conf   # Config file
 ```

-You can create .c and .cpp files in the src dir. but all these files should be in the src dir only.
-It cant have sub-directories.
+You can create .c and .cpp files in the src directory.
-You can put header files in seperate directory inside of the src directory but not the .c and .cpp files.

 ### Make & Run.